mpi-forum/mpi-forum.github.io/MPI_4.0_main_page.md

 Further, the tools WG is discussing additional 3rd party tool interfaces, which are generally published as side documents:

 *   Handle introspection from debuggers
-*   Debug DLL detection and identificattion
+*   Debug DLL detection and identification

 Note, though, that all of these efforts or new concepts are currently only being discussed or proposed and there is no guarantee that any particular one will be included in any upcoming MPI version.